authgear/authgear-server/docs/specs/webauthn.md

     identities:
     - login_id
     - oauth
-    - webauthn
+    - passkey
     primary_authenticators:
     - password
-    - webauthn
+    - passkey
 ```

-- `authentication.identities` and `authentication.primary_authenticators` : `webauthn` is added.
+- `authentication.identities` and `authentication.primary_authenticators` : `passkey` is added.
 They have to be present or absent at the same time.
-If `webauthn` comes before other primary authenticators, the user is prompted to set up a passkey first.
+If `passkey` comes before other primary authenticators, the user is prompted to set up a passkey first.

 ## Implementation Details